HafizFasih/icp-book/icp-book/docs/part4-government/02-citizen-responsibilities.md

 ## Introduction

-The **1973 Constitution of the Islamic Republic of Pakistan** establishes a comprehensive framework that grants citizens important rights while simultaneously imposing fundamental duties.
-The Constitution is not merely a document that protects individual freedom; it also defines the **relationship between the individual and the state** through a clear "social contract."
+The **1973 Constitution of the Islamic Republic of Pakistan** creates a complete system that gives citizens important rights while also setting basic duties.
+The Constitution is not just a paper that protects personal freedom; it also explains the **relationship between the person and the state** through a clear "social contract."

-This balance between rights and responsibilities is essential for national stability, democratic governance, and social cohesion. **Article 5** is particularly significant as it establishes the foundational duties of every citizen, while **Articles 8-28** outline the fundamental rights.
-Understanding this duality is crucial for comprehending how the Pakistani state operates and what it demands of its citizens.
+This balance between rights and responsibilities is needed for national stability, democratic rule, and social unity. **Article 5** is very important as it sets the basic duties of every citizen, while **Articles 8-28** list the basic rights.
+Understanding both sides is key to knowing how the Pakistani state works and what it asks of its citizens.

 ---